dhusting/movie-rental-store-data-structures/readme.md

 ## *HashTable*
 The hashtable is based on the closed hashing concept.
 It uses an array of keyvaluepair structs with customerID as the key and customer as a value.
+Although the prompt specifies customerIDs from 0000 to 9999.
+The array is limited to 1000 entries to utilize and demonstrate the closed hash table.
+> Note: The intent is that there may be 10000 customers however at any one location (`inventory` object) there may only ever be up to around 1000 customers.
+> The application is designed to be scalable.
+If the customer base decides to go must larger than 10000, we can scale the array size accordingly.

 ### How to use
 #### Initialize HashTable